H-M-H/Weylus/Readme.md

 # Weylus
 ![Build](https://github.com/H-M-H/Weylus/workflows/Build/badge.svg)

-Weylus turns your tablet or smart phone into a graphic tablet / touch screen for your computer!
+Weylus turns your tablet or smart phone into a graphic tablet/touch screen for your computer!

 ## Features
-- Control your computers mouse with your tablet
+- Control your mouse with your tablet
-- Mirror your computers screen to your tablet
+- Mirror your screen to your tablet

 The above features are available on all Operating Systems but Weylus works best on Linux.
 Additional features on Linux are:
-- Support for a Stylus/Pen (supports pressure and tilt)
+- Support for a stylus/pen (supports pressure and tilt)
-- Multi-Touch: Try it with software that supports multi-touch, like Krita, and see for yourself!
+- Multi-touch: Try it with software that supports multi-touch, like Krita, and see for yourself!
-- Capturing single windows
+- Capturing specific windows and only drawing to them
 - Faster screen mirroring

 ## Installation